prs2rnn/finance-bot/README.md

 # Guideline

-The structure of database consists of category tables and object description tables.
+The structure of database consists of category table and record table.

 It is intended only for one user, that has access from different telegram accounts specified in `.env`.